-Master's degree programs related to health education teach students about the main public health issues facing the country as well as strategies needed to build community engagement.
-Some programs also include topics related to personal well being so students can provide individualized counseling.
+Master's degree programs related to health education teach students about the major public health issues facing the country as well as strategies needed to build community engagement.
+Some programs also include topics related to personal well-being so students can provide individualized counseling.
 Graduates of these health education master programs typically work as educators in medical care facilities, secondary schools, colleges and universities.
-On the other hand, some degree holders choose to become researchers and advocates in the field of public health.
+However, some degree holders may choose to become researchers and advocates in the field of public health.

-- Prerequisites: Master of Public Health requires a doctoral or other health-related degree.
-Master degrees in Health Education applicants need a B.S. in education or related field, physical education certification and possibly some prior coursework in field
+Public health master's programs require a doctoral or other health-related degree.
+Master's degrees in health education applicants need a B.S. in education or related field, physical education certification and possibly some prior coursework in field.

 Accredited MPH programs require the same basic coursework.
 This coursework can include:

 - Environmental health science